jiachenlei/maskdm/README.md

 ### Schedule
 As our current project is still a work in progress, we plan to gradually present more analysis and details on our method in the near future.
 - [ ] Submit Appendix of our paper
-- [ ] Analysis on high-resolution images (e.g. 256x256, 512x512) images **without using DWT** in raw pixel space.
-Since we observe some different phenomenons in comparison with the results on CelebA 64x64
+- [ ] Analysis on high-resolution images (e.g. 256x256, 512x512) images **without using DWT** in raw pixel space. we observed some interesting phenomenons that are different from current results on CelebA 64x64
 - [ ] Experiments on natural Datasets other than human face: e.g., CIFAR10, LSUN, ImageNet.
 - [ ] Experiments on applying our method to score-based models (e.g., beyond the DDPM framework): NCSM, etc
 - [ ] Experiments that analyze masked score matching in latent space